neogilab/COVID19/README.md

-# Omics covid-19
+# COVID19

-Analyse proteomics and transcriptomics data from cov-19 infected samples using LIMMA pairwise and time series design.
+Commands and codes used for the RNASeq and Proteomics data analysis SARS-Cov2 infected samples

 ## About

-Omics covid-19 aims to find biomarkers and terms associated with covid-19 infection in human cells.
+Analyse proteomics and transcriptomics data from cov-19 infected samples using LIMMA pairwise and time series design.
+COVID19 aims to find biomarkers and terms associated with covid-19 infection in human cells.
 Pipeline is adapted for low number of samples.

 ## Data specificity
 - paired samples